-This document outlines Sensei’s code deprecation policy and the timelines for removing deprecated code from the codebase.
+This document outlines Sensei’s code deprecation policy, how internal code is marked, and the timelines for removing deprecated code from the codebase.

 Deprecated code is always removed in a major release.
 The scenarios below assume that there is at least one minor release that contains the deprecation before the major release in which the code is removed.